nick-esqueda/vanguard_de_project/README.md

 > The entry point of this program is `app/__main__.py`.
 Feel free to take a look at it to see the flow of the application from a high level.
 >
-> This file imports and runs all of the functions required to run the program at each phase:
+> That file imports and runs all of the functions required to run the program at each phase:
 >
 > _Ingestion -> Transformation -> Storage -> Analytics / Visualization_.